Valentyn1402/Robotics-Computational_Intelligence/README.md

     circle2((ClickUp/Jira))
     circle1 --> circle2
 ```
-# SSH + ROSClient/Server Setup
+# SSH + ROS Client/Server Setup

+## SSH Setup

--> make sure to enable "bridged adapter" in the virtual machine box settings !!!!
+1. make sure that "bridged adapter" option is enabled in virtual machine settings

+2. Connect to the same network

+3. Make sure that OpenSSH Client is installed on your machine

+4. Make sure that the OpenSSH Server is running on jetson with ```sudo systemctl status ssh```

+4. To ensure that connection is established both ways, type ```ping <ip-address>``` on both machines, if not sure use ```hostname -I``` to identify the IP address

+5. Connect to jetson using its ip adress and typing ```ssh jetson@jetson-ip-address``` command

+## Using ROS to Application

+1. Chose on the machine to run roscore and run it

+2. connect to ssh using ```ssh <machine-name>``` on both machines

+3. Make sure to specify the ip-address where the rosmaster is running from with ```ROS_MASTER_URI=http://ip-of-master-ros:11311```

+4. Set ```export ROS_IP=<ip-address of machine>```  to ensure that the topic knows from where its information

 -> when running a node make sure that "export ROS_MASTER_URI=http://ip-of-master-ros:11311" is set aswell as "export ROS_IP=192.167.170.251"

--> Make sure that the machine you want to connect to jetson has openSSH client installed, so that the connection can be made between the machine and jetson

--> use command sudo systemctl status ssh to make sure the server is running on jetson

 -> Type hostname -I to get the ip adress of the jetson and connect to it using ssh jetson@jetson-ip-address command

 -> check the connection by typing who -a to see all ssh connections or by pinging the ip address both ways

+## Setting Static IP address

+-> Current static IP address is 192.168.1.100

+1. Search for the ls /etc/netplan and find the configuration file

+2. Open the netplan file with sudo nano /etc/netplan/config_file.yaml

+3. change the IP address in the line called "addresses" and apply the changes using sudo netplan apply